 This farm visit is curated to help our students connect with nature and understand the importance of natural farming.
-Spread over 10 acres, this dairy focused farm houses only the A2 type cow species – Gir, Hallikar and Malnad.
-Students will get a hands-on understanding of six areas of the farm – Vegetables, Horticulture, A2 Cows, Bee Keeping, Vermicomposting, Biogas and Natural cycles for fodder.
-In addition to this there is a planting activity where children will get an opportunity to try their hand at gardening.
+Spread over 10 acres, these dairy-focused farmhouses house only the A2-type cow species – Gir, Hallikar, and Malnad.
+Students will get a hands-on understanding of six areas of the farm – Vegetables, Horticulture, A2 Cows, Bee Keeping, Vermicomposting, Biogas, and Natural cycles for fodder.
+In addition to this, there is a planting activity where children will get an opportunity to try their hand at gardening.

 Birds around Bangalore

-‘Birds around Bangalore’ is an outdoors experience that takes place by Nandi Hills with the aim of helping our students learn more about the birds found in Bangalore.
+‘Birds around Bangalore’ is an outdoor experience that takes place by Nandi Hills to help our students learn more about the birds found in Bangalore.
 Led by naturalists with years of experience in Wildlife Conservation and Sanctuary tours, our students will be taught how to identify different birds and observe their behaviour.
 A Question and Answer session will also be arranged where children can engage with the experts.

 Janapada Loka – Cultural Heritage